 Skip to main content

-Index user attribute
+Index user attribute reference

 User attributes in Imply Lumi are metadata fields you use to filter search results.
 The index is a special user attribute used for Splunk® federated search.
+This topic describes ways you can assign index to Lumi events.

-Note you can assign other Splunk default fields, such as source and sourcetype, in the same way as index described in this topic.
+Note you can assign other Splunk default fields, such as source and sourcetype, in the same way as described in this topic.

-Assignment from IAM key attribute
+IAM key attribute

-1. Create an IAM key
+1. Create an IAM key.

-2. Add the Splunk HEC integration
+2. Add the Splunk HEC integration.

-3. Set Index in HEC attributes
+3. Set Index in HEC attributes.

 Forwarding agents

-For integrations that don't take index as an IAM key attribute, assign the metadata field in your forwarding agent or use a pipeline in Lumi.
 For example, if you send events using an OTel collector, assign index in the attributes processor, such as in this configuration:

 processors: